 Trout can be very finicky, so it’s essential to use the right line.
-We’ll explain key differences and give you our picks for the best line for trout fishing.
+We’ll explain key differences between monofilament and fluorocarbon line, and give you our picks for the best line for trout fishing.

 If you’re in a hurry, here are the best trout fishing lines: